How to Force Quit Frozen Apps on iPad or iPhone

 - Swipe again on the app’s preview to shut it down.

 Frozen apps can be, ultimately, dealt with easy and fast, as you can see.
-You don’t have throw your phone away or throw it at somebody whenever an application gets stuck and stops working.
+You don’t have to throw your phone away or throw it at somebody whenever an application gets stuck and stops working.
 Just try one of these great methods to close a frozen application without closing your system.

 If nothing else works, there is one option that can always help you: restart or reset your iPhone or iPad.
 This will instantly close all apps, frozen or unfrozen, and give you a fresh start.
 However, the bad news about this method is that you will lose all progress in a game, for example, or you may miss important parts of conversations.
 However, instead of breaking your phone, hoping it would work, this is truly a better option!
 A fresh start for your phone should do the trick and make it work properly again.

-In order to prevent frozen apps from happening again you can take some measures.
+In order to prevent frozen apps from happening again, you can take some measures.
 For example, make sure you don’t overcharge your system with too many installed apps.
 Keep the ones you need and get rid of any app you don’t normally use.
 Plus, avoid opening too many apps at once.
 Your system may have the latest technology or super endurance and a great processor, but it will definitely crash at some point if it has too much data to process.
-Also, if your device gets too hot it will naturally tend to get laggy, and it will stop from working properly.
+Also, if your device gets too hot it will naturally tend to get laggy, and it will stop working properly.
 You can help your iPhone or iPad to work better if you just take better care of them.

 Hopefully, you don’t have to deal with frozen apps very often and you get to enjoy your phone.
 However, whenever you are stuck using an app, these four suggestions will help you to deal with it and solve your problem easier and faster than you ever dreamt of.